techery/jobs-board/README.md

-# iOS Programmer
+# Computer Programmer

-Weare seeking a talented Mobile Programmer, with good knowledge of native iOS development.
+We are seeking a talented Computer Programmer, with good knowledge of native iOS development.
 In this position, while working with a team of software developers, you will participate in the creation of new apps along with upgrade, expansion and support of our Native iOS and hybrid Applications.

 ## Required qualifications: